 Aurora leads back the light

-“ On a wall of rock a brocket stands, which greets the rising sun by neck put forward far up.
-Below at a water a 12-point stately one rests, which, as a friend of the light, likewise looks upwards, beside yet a further one restfully standing and two deer. ”
+“ On a wall of rock a brocket stands, which greets the rising sun by neck put forward far up (see on this U. Heise on occasion of the Evening, too).
+Below by a water a 12-point stately one rests, which, as a friend of the light, likewise looks upwards, beside yet a further one restfully standing and two deer. ”

-For the brocket the drawing Weigel, 1869, no. 133 – “A Languishing Stag standing on a Boulder”, black chalk heightened with white, on blue paper – should have been used as copy, inscribed by Ridinger with “in silva Nymphenburg (Munich) , ad vivum delineavit J. E. Ridinger 1738”. – As a whole the composition should be related to the oil given to Johann Elias in the 1978 exposition “(Hunting Once and Now)” of the Lower Austrian State Museum at Marchegg Castle – no. 129, 44.5 x 37 cm, for the pendant see the noon plate – described as “… shows a rocky landscape with stags and deer”.
+For the brocket the drawing Weigel, 1869, no. 133 – “A Languishing Stag standing on a Boulder”, black chalk heightened with white, on blue paper – should have been used as copy, inscribed by Ridinger with “in silva Nymphenburg (Munich) , ad vivum delineavit J. E. Ridinger 1738”. – As a whole the composition should be related to the oil given to Johann Elias in the 1978 exposition Jagd einst und jetzt of the Lower Austrian State Museum at Marchegg Castle – no. 129, 17½ × 14⅝ in (44.5 × 37 cm), for the pendant see the noon plate – described as “… shows a rocky landscape with stags and deer”.

 With the dedication – the one and only own within the about 1600 sheets of the graphic œuvre ! – to the artistically all-round diplomat Christian Ludwig von Hagedorn (Hamburg 1712 – Dresden 1780), brother of the poet and since late 1763 chairman of the Dresden Academy, then, 1764, director general of all cultural institutions in Dresden, here in his capacity as Saxon Legation Councilor of Augustus III (Elector Frederick Augustus II of Saxony), King of Poland: